p-value

 performance bias

-— Bias resulting from differences in the care provided to the participants in a study, other than the treatments being compared.; … (read more)
+— Systematic differences in the care provided to members of different study groups other than the intervention under investigation.; … (read more)

 perspective